katafrakt/hanami-shrine/README.md

 end
 ```

 Remember that you have to call `valid?` or `validate` yourself.
-There is not as much magic in Lotus as it is in Rails :wink:
+There is not as much magic in Hanami as it is in Rails :wink:

-For inspiration look at [the specs](https://github.com/katafrakt/lotus-shrine/tree/master/spec/lotus) or [example repo](https://github.com/katafrakt/lotus-shrine-example).
+For inspiration look at [the specs](https://github.com/katafrakt/hanami-shrine/tree/master/spec/hanami) or [example repo](https://github.com/katafrakt/hanami-shrine-example).

 ## Development